 • Mr. Salazar seems to have developed a case of selective amnesia regarding what he saw on the map Cristobal showed him.
 Amnesia created by money, loyalty, sworn oath, or dislike of Americans because of the Mexican American War?

 • This has been known to the writer for some time, and the compass bearings reinforce the issue: The Peralta mines are not in the wilderness area.
 They are not in exceedingly rough terrain.
-And, the orebodies are not primarily quartz.
+And, the orebodies are not primarily quartz veins.

 These are re-creations of Cristobal Peralta’s photos that were taken in 1853:

 Photo #1 .
 The tall ridge can be seen as described in the story, that El Sombero cannot be seen while walking between where photos #1 and #2 were taken.
 It can’t be seen (this is near Highway 88).

 Photo #2.
 This is Cerro Negra on the S 65 E bearing.
-This is a bulge in the basalt with a breccia pipe, and this hill is detailed in the “Great Mine” page.
+This is a silica mound with a breccia pipe, and this hill is detailed in the “Great Mine” page.
 There are no annotations needed for this photo.

 Below is a transit from the 1940’s that uses quadrant bearings.
 The author learned to survey with one of these, doing all calculations with a hand calculator.

 It is believed that the Peralta mines were mostly underground in the later years of the District’s operation, and they were alongside the volcanic neck or “plug” in the contact zone with high-limestone bearing Whitetail formation, in and nearby Cerro Negra.